 Many foods, including soy products, eggs, seafood, and meats, contain phenylalanine.
 Eating a variety of protein-rich foods throughout the day will provide you with the amino acids your body needs, including phenylalanine.

 Phenylalanine is an essential amino acid found in both plant and animal foods.

-It may have benefits for the skin disorder vitiligo, but research on its effects on depression, pain or other conditions is limited.
+It may benefit the skin disorder vitiligo, but research on its effects on depression, pain, and other conditions is limited.

 While it’s generally considered safe for healthy individuals, it’s important that those with phenylketonuria (PKU) keep their intake low to avoid potentially dangerous side effects.